Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 like NUnit or the Visual Studio 2005 Team System.

 Selenium-IDE automatically assumes you will use NUnit as your testing framework.
 You can see this in the generated code below.
-It includes the *using* statement for the NUnit framework along with corresponding NUnit attributes identifyiing the role for each generated member function of the test class.
+It includes the *using* statement for the NUnit framework along with corresponding NUnit attributes identifying the role for each generated member function of the test class.

 Note that you will probably have to rename the test class from "NewTest" to something of your own choosing.
 Also, you will need to change the browser-open parameters in the statement::